Gerostathos/high-scale-text-mining-lsh-dtw/README.md

 ├── notebooks/
 │   └── high_scale_analytics_experiments.ipynb
 │
+├── docs/
+│   └── HIGH SCALE ANALYTICS report.pdf
+│
 └── data/
     └── README.md
 ```

 The datasets and generated model/output files are not committed to GitHub.
 The `data/README.md` file explains where the datasets should be placed locally.
+A detailed project report is included under `docs/`.

 ---